Comparison·Jun 15, 2026·12 min read

 If you are evaluating decisioning platforms, the right comparison is not which vendor is cheaper.
 The right comparison is which vendor is built for the buyer making the decision and the applications you actually receive.

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough.
+If you are evaluating loan decisioning platforms, the fastest way to decide is a demo on your own loan flow with your own documents.
+We will show you the Decisioning Engine, a live policy edit, and document intelligence reading and analysing real applications.
+Start free, or book a demo.